jimmybutton/newsblog/README.md

 A simple news blog with CRUD functionality based on flask and bootstrap

 ### ToDo:
-* adding edit and delete functionality OK
+* DONE adding edit and delete functionality
-* add pagination OK
+* DONE add pagination
 * show create date in article (flask-moment)
 * add functionality to filter based on categories
-* add new table for categories
+* DONE add new table for categories
-* add a page to show articles based on category
 * add search functionality

 ### Requirements